 The Department of Community Services entered into an agreement with the Municipality to train youth from the community as Law Enforcement Officers on the EPWP program.
-Eight youngsters were trained with two youth whose contracts had to be cancelled and another three who have resigned.
+Eight youngsters were originally trained but two contracts were cancelled and three youngsters resigned.
 Two of these youths were trained as Fire Fighters but resigned after training.
 Three of the earlier eight youth enrolled in the Law Enforcement Programme still remains and are actively involved in law enforcement activities.
 The following table indicates the law enforcement function in respect of the reporting year compared to the 2017/18 to 2018/19 financial years